Solar panel heating

 - If you live in a listed building please note the restrictions.
 Like many green technologies it is worth contacting the local planning office to get permission to place the panels, to save yourself problems further down the line.

-If you would like to find out more about using solar panels please:
+If you would like to find out more about using solar heating technologies to heat your home please: